peixy0/my-agent/docs/specification.md

 *   `ddgs`: For performing web searches.
 *   `trafilatura`: For fetching web page content.
 *   `uv`: For project and dependency management.
+*   `ruff`: For linting.
+*   `pyright`: For static type checking.

-The project will be structured with a `src` directory for the source code, a `docs` directory for documentation, and a `tests` directory for tests.
+The project will be structured with a `agent` directory for the source code, a `docs` directory for documentation, and a `tests` directory for tests.